garysweaver/stepford/README.md

 Specify `--models` and a comma-delimited list of models to only output the models you specify.
 If you don't want to overwrite existing factory files, you should direct the output to another file and manually copy each in:

     bundle exec stepford factories --path spec/support/put_into_factories.rb --models foo,bar,foo_bar

-###### Traits

-To generate traits for each attribute that would be included with `--attributes`, but isn't because `--attributes` is not specified:

-    bundle exec stepford factories --attribute-traits

-To generate traits for each association that would be included with `--associations`, but isn't because `--associations` is not specified:

-    bundle exec stepford factories --association-traits

 ###### Associations